Fractal Images as Number Sequences I An Introduction: Axiomatic description

-In \Cref{fig:hc_trsq_grd_2}, the edges that can follow a specific direction in the central polygon are shown.
-In the tri-hexagonal grid, three directions correspond to one direction.
+In \cref{fig:hc_trsq_grd_2}, the edges that can follow a specific direction are shown in each of the central polygons.
+In the tri-hexagonal grid, three directions follow one direction.
 By contrast, there are two possible directions at a vertex of the honeycomb or the truncated square grid. \end{example}

-Generally, \emph{fractal} is represented as a geometrical figure, where the approximants undergo shrinking, such as $F_{n+1}=\varphi\ast T(F_n)$ with $0<\varphi<1$ and an (expanding) substitution $T$.
-Therefore, the fractal is defined as $F=\lim\limits_{n\to\infty}F_n$.
-Our infinite sequence, with the integers interpreted as directions in a grid, becomes a geometrical object of infinite size, where the size or length of each approximant is less than that of the next one.
+Generally, a \emph{fractal} is represented as a geometrical figure, where the approximants undergo shrinking, such as $F_{n+1}=\varphi\ast T(F_n)$ with $0<\varphi<1$ and an (expansive) substitution $T$.
+Therefore, we define the fractal as $F=\lim\limits_{n\to\infty}F_n$.
+Our infinite sequence, with the integers interpreted as directions in a grid, becomes a geometrical object of infinite size, where the size or length of each approximant is less than that of the next.

-In our approach, the approximants of a fractal are \textbf{paths}, i.e., directed graphs with all vertices of degree two, except for the first and the last one, which have degree one, respectively.

-Therefore, an \textbf{entry (point)} is the first vertex on the path, denoted by $\circ$; an \textbf{exit (point)} is the last vertex on the path, denoted by $\bullet$.
+In our approach, the approximants of a fractal are \emph{finite curves}, i.e., directed graphs with all vertices of degree two, except for the first and the last one, which have both degree one.
+Therefore, an \emph{entry (point)} is the first vertex on the curve, and we depict it by $\circ$, an \emph{exit (point)} is the last vertex on the curve, and we depict this by $\bullet$.

-A fractal, being an infinite limit of finite paths, has a single entry.
-Therefore, we refer to a fractal as \textbf{curve}, and replace the term ``approximant'' with \textbf{$k$-curve} or \emph{curve of level $k$}.
+A fractal, being an infinite limit of finite curves, has a single entry.
+Therefore, we refer to a fractal as a \emph{curve} and replace the term ``approximant'' with \emph{$k$-curve} or \emph{curve of level $k$}.
+The \emph{orientation} of a $k$-curve is the vector directly from entry to exit.

 We define a vertex as the $0$-curve, or a curve without edges \cite{allshal}, denoted by $\epsilon=\lr{}$.
-A majority of the curves are generated from a substitution that uses the $1$-curve, i.e., the first approximant, as the start.
+Most of the curves we generate from a substitution that uses the $1$-curve, i.e., the first approximant, as the start.